-When you open an email from someone we recognize on Facebook or Twitter, we show you their public name and profile picture from Facebook or Twitter and might suggest that you friend them on Facebook or follow them on Twitter.
-For Facebook, we can recognize a profile for any email that is associated with a publicly searchable account.
-We’re able to recognize people on Twitter when they’ve associated their Twitter account with an email address from a Microsoft service (@live.com, for example), and their Twitter settings allow their account to be found by that email address.
+When you open an email from someone we recognise on Facebook or Twitter, we show you their public name and profile picture from Facebook or Twitter and might suggest that you friend them on Facebook or follow them on Twitter.
+For Facebook, we can recognise a profile for any email that is associated with a publicly searchable account.
+We're able to recognise people on Twitter when they've associated their Twitter account with an email address from a Microsoft service (@live.com, for example), and their Twitter settings allow their account to be found by that email address.

 When you connect your Outlook account toFacebook or Twitter, we use Facebook's API to show Facebook updates from your friends or Twitter's public API to show Tweets from those you follow on Twitter.
 We also securely store the profile information of the people you follow on Twitter or your friends on Facebook in your Outlook address book when you connect.
 You can connect or disconnect your Outlook account from Facebook or Twitter at any time by going to profile.live.com/services.
 If you disconnect, we will no longer receive the list of your friends on Facebook or the people you follow on Twitter and they'll be removed from your contact list.

 You can change your Outlook setting for this feature at any time by clicking "turn off" in the bottom of the People pane.

 Your Facebook or Twitter privacy controls have settings that determine whether others, including the Outlook people pane, can find your public Facebook or Twitter account by searching with your email address on file with those services.
 For information on how to change your Facebook or Twitter setting, see the help page for Facebook and here for Twitter.
 It might take a day or two for Outlook to reflect a new Facebook or Twitter setting.